About Our BoardWe meet monthly as a full board and members oversee governance, communications, investment management and more.

 Board Chair Dr. Michael Smith is a retired University Professor and Dean, with a lifelong interest in education and learning.
 He is experienced in strategic planning and financial management.
 He is a proud father of four, and lives in Picton.
 From his own childhood experiences, he is passionate about helping young people excel in life.

-Treasurer, Board Member Born in Toronto, Bill and his family moved to the County in 1965 to operate a family summer resort business, from which he has since retired.
+Board Treasurer Born in Toronto, Bill and his family moved to the County in 1965 to operate a family summer resort business, from which he has since retired.
 He graduated from Queen’s University in 1975.
 Bill and his wife Mary Ann are actively involved in marriage ministry at Emmanuel Baptist Church in Bloomfield.
 He has proudly served on the ROC board as treasurer since 2009.

 Board Member Paul is currently semi retired after working 49 years for various companies in Hamilton and Belleville as an Industrial Millwright.
 He has been involved as a Christian mentor for approximately 15 years in Bath, Kingston, Joyceville and Warkworth federal penitentiaries, and is regularly involved with his church as a member of a prayer team, several seasonal productions and also as a mentor to others in his church family.
 Paul was a trainer with the Wellington Dukes Junior A hockey team for 12 years.
 Along his wife, he has billeted hockey many players during the season.